phR0ze/ruby-nub/README.md

 ### Options <a name="options"></a>
 There are two kinds of options available for use, ***positional*** and ***named***.
-Positional options are identified by the absence of preceding dash/dashes and interpreted according to the order in which they were found.
+Positional options are identified by the absence of preceding dash/dashes and interpreted according to the order and number in which they were found.
 Positional options are a value being passed into the application.
-Named options have a name that is prefixed with a dash (short hand) or two dashes (long hand) e.g.
-***-h*** or ***--help*** and may simply be a flag or pass in a value.
-Option values require a
-***type*** so that Commander can interpret how to use them.
-The supported value types are
+Named options have a name that is prefixed with a dash (short hand) or two dashes (long hand) e.g.  ***-h*** or ***--help*** and may simply be a flag or pass in a value.
+Option values require a ***type*** so that Commander can interpret how to use them.
+The supported value types are ***Flag, Integer, String, Array***.
+Values may be checked or not checked via the
-***Flag, Integer, String, Array***.
-Values may be checked or not checked via the ***allowed*** config param.
+***allowed*** config param.
 Positional options default to type String while named options default to type Flag.
 Positional options are named internally with the command concatted with a an int for order ***e.g.  clean0*** zero based.
-Positional params are always required.
+Positional options are given sequentially so you can't skip one and specify the second, it must be one then two etc...

 **Long Hand** form is always required for named options, short hand may or may not be given.